pythomec/scurvysin/README.md

-# Super reCURsiVe Yet the Same INstaller
+# Stupid reCURsiVe Yet Superb INstaller

 Simple tool that installs a package getting as much dependencies as possible using `conda` and `pip`